-Defy gravity and show your students some magic by performing this drops of water on a coin science experiment.
-We added an extra dimension to this classic 5 minute science experiment by comparing how many drops of water fit onto each coin (penny, nickel, dime, and quarter) and tracking the data on a table to add a more mathematical and scientific element to it.
+Have you ever wondered how many drops of water can fit on a penny?
+Find out for yourself, defy gravity, and show your students some magic by performing the coin and water experiment.
+We added an extra dimension to this classic lightning-fast science experiment by comparing how many drops of water fit onto each coin (penny, nickel, dime, and quarter) and tracking the data on a free printable table.

 *This post contains affiliate links.
 Please see our disclosure policy.

-I started this experiment by placing one of each coin (penny, nickel, dime, quarter) on a paper towel and asking the kids which coin they thought would hold the greatest number of drops of water.
+I started this coin and water experiment by placing one of each coin (penny, nickel, dime, quarter) on a paper towel and asking the kids which coin they thought would hold the greatest number of drops of water.
 They each made a hypothesis, or an educated guess.

 I printed out the chart available for free below so we could keep track of our results.
 Armed with a pencil to write with, a plastic pipette, and a cup of water, the kids were ready to begin.

-The kids followed these instructions to complete the drops of water on a coin experiment:
+The kids followed these instructions to find out how many drops of water can fit on a penny and other coins:

 - Set the coin on a flat surface.